Research Projects

 During the Second World War, the Swiss government campaigned to international audiences to gain support for various Swiss-led humanitarian projects, including the evacuation of 60,000 European children to Switzerland.
 Our project, which won the SPARK award (75,000CHF) from the Swiss National Science Foundation, will explore how language and translation affected the practical unfolding and fundraising efforts around these major child evacuations.
 By doing so, we hope to shed light on how the traditions of Swiss neutrality and diplomacy are connected to today’s language policies and practices in Switzerland; and the effective use of language within multilingual conflict zones.

 Our project “Humanitarian Action and Translation” began in February 2020 and despite the pandemic, we were able to gather data from five Europe archives.
-The project officially ended in January 2022, but we will continue to produce outputs over the coming year.
+The project officially ended in January 2022, but we are continuing to produce outputs.
 Watch this space!

-Elisabeth (Toufou) and I meeting to discuss the project in Fribourg, Switzerland, in November 2021.
+Elisabeth and I (holding Toufou) met to discuss the project in Fribourg, Switzerland, in November 2021.

 Based on my PhD and subsequent research in Europe and the USA, this book explores the unusual and lesser-known evacuation of 60,000 French and Belgian children to Switzerland during the Second World War to discover the ways in which global powers and humanitarian actors perceived, exploited and negotiated children’s value in war.
-As of October 2022, I’m nearly completed and, although I’ll be on maternity leave for 10 months, hopefully will submit it to my publisher (Canada’s best academic publisher) by September 2023.
+I submitted a first draft to my publisher (Canada’s best academic publisher) in January 2024, and once it is reviewed and edited, I will hopefully sell dozens in university bookstores.

 Publications